IMMS Animal Training Internship

 The IMMS Animal Training Internship Program is designed as a way for students/individuals interested in a career in animal care and training to gain valuable experience in a real-world setting.
 Interns will primarily be trained in aspects of animal care, but will also participate in other activities at IMMS.
 Our goal is to give interns a well-rounded experience in a variety of areas while providing expert training and experience.
 This is an unpaid position and all interns are responsible for their own housing and transportation.

 The IMMS animal care and training staff is in charge of caring for Atlantic bottlenose dolphins, California sea lions, and large parrots.
 Interns will work directly with animal care staff and be exposed to all aspects of the daily routine.
 Heavy emphasis is placed on basic tasks such as food preparation, and daily cleaning and facility maintenance.
 Interns will learn how to train animals with operant conditioning through observation and may assist during sessions.
-Enrichment is very important to the well-being of our animals and interns will be asked to design and implement an enrichment device for our dolphins and/or birds.
-Interns will also give educational presentation to guests before they interact with our animals, as well as help staff with daily water quality.
-Because we want interns to have a well rounded experience, they will also be asked to assist in other departments.
+Interns will also complete a project during their internship, give educational presentations to guests before they interact with our animals, as well as help staff with daily water quality.
+Because we want interns to have a well-rounded experience, they will also be asked to assist in other departments.
 Interns may participate as 1) environmental educators and assist in giving presentations to the public, 2) research assistants that help with our many wild dolphin based research studies, or 3) emergency responders as IMMS is part of the Southeast Regional Marine Mammal Stranding Network and responds to stranded marine mammals and sea turtles.

 Interns must be: